Moving into a new build house

 Measuring spaces for furniture and soft furnishings

 Before moving, measure spaces in your new build home for furniture and soft furnishings.
 It avoids the hassle of discovering that items don't fit on moving day.
-Measure room dimensions, door widths, and stairways.
-This ensures your furniture can be moved in easily.
+Measure room dimensions, door widths, and stairways so your furniture can be moved in easily.
 Consider the layout and how your current or new furniture will look and fit in the space.

 Ensuring fire and smoke alarms are in working order

-Safety first.
 Check that all fire and smoke alarms in your new build are functional.
 This is usually a standard feature, but double checking adds peace of mind.
-Test each alarm and familiarize yourself with their locations.
+Test each alarm and familiarise yourself with their locations.
 If any aren't working, contact your developer immediately.
-It's a small but crucial step in ensuring the safety of your new home.
+It's a small but important step in ensuring the safety of your new home.

 On your move-in day